srobo/website/events/sr2017/kickstart.md

 ## Bristol Directions
-Follow directions to Queens Building.
+Follow directions to the [Queen's Building][queens-building-info].
 Once in the main entrance, there will be signs to direct the teams to the room.
 The University cannot provide any parking, but there will be nearby streets available for parking.

 [soton-food-map]: https://goo.gl/Np9L1e
 [oxford-food-map]: https://drive.google.com/open?id=1UIaQfg-HJIz_w9Xo6hWD8Ial_Lg&usp=sharing